Bipolar disorder, formerly known as “manic depression,” is a condition marked by the experience of at least one manic or hypomanic episode.

-Bipolar disorder often, but not always, includes depressive episodes as well.
-In general, bipolar disorder should be primarily treated by a psychiatrist; the psychiatrist will often work in conjunction with a therapist.
+Bipolar disorder often, but not always, includes depressive episodes.
+In general, bipolar disorder should be primarily treated by a psychiatrist.
+The psychiatrist will prescribe medications helpful for stabilizing mood.
+The psychiatrist will often work in conjunction with a therapist.
+One way in which a therapist ccan be helpful is to devise strategies to reduce risk of relapse once remission is achieved.